MovAX0xDEAD/KDNET/README.md

 Software requirements:

-1) On Target PC need Windows 8/10 to be installed with Microsoft drivers for USB3.0 controllers (Vendor's usb3.0 drivers not supported by WinDBG/KD)
+1) PC with Windows 8/10 and Microsoft drivers for USB3.0 controller (Vendor's usb3.0 drivers not supported by WinDBG/KD)

 2) `Microsoft Debuggers And Tools x86` for Windows 8.1 (WinDBG v6.3.9600.xxxxx), can be taken from Windows 8.1 WDK or downloaded directly